Trapped-Ion Quantum Simulation of Collective Neutrino Oscillations: Error scaling and gate cost

 Since the number of $SU(4)$ gates is now $N(2N-3)/2$ (assuming, as before, $N$ even) the total gate cost is now

 The scaling with the number of neutrinos $N$ has substantially improved within this scheme.
-The use of even higher order formulas could allow to reach an almost optimal scaling $\mathcal{C}(N^{2+\delta})$ for $\delta\ll1$, but with possibly much larger constant prefactors.
+The use of even higher order formulas could allow one to reach an almost optimal scaling $\mathcal{C}(N^{2+\delta})$ for $\delta\ll1$, but with possibly much larger constant prefactors.

-Finally, we want to comment on the prospect of using more modern approaches to simulate the time evolution operator, such as qubitization~\cite{qsp2017,low2019hamiltonian}.
-This scheme also approximates the propagator over small time intervals but, contrary to Trotter-Suzuki based approaches, is able to reach an optimal scaling in both $T$ and the error $\epsilon$ for the number of steps
+Finally, we comment on the prospect of using more modern approaches to simulate the time evolution operator, such as qubitization~\cite{qsp2017,low2019hamiltonian}.
+This scheme also approximates the propagator over small time intervals but, contrary to Trotter-Suzuki-based approaches, is able to reach an optimal scaling in both $T$ and the error $\epsilon$ for the number of steps

-Here, $\alpha_H$ is a suitable norm of the Hamiltonian operator which for the two-body neutrino Hamiltonian is given by
+Here, $\alpha_H$ is a suitable norm of the Hamiltonian operator which, for the two-body neutrino Hamiltonian, is given by

-For a general angular distribution, the gate cost for each segment scales as the number of different coefficients and thus the gate cost for the algorithm scales as
+For a general angular distribution, the gate cost for each segment scales as the number of different coefficients, and thus the gate cost for the algorithm scales as

-For a fixed evolution time $T$ and target error $\epsilon$ the second-order Trotter-Suzuki scheme scales then better than a qubitization based approach.
-This is not a special property of the neutrino system and has been noted already in other applications (e.g. simulations of the Schwinger model~\cite{Shaw2020,Rajput21}) and is related to the fact that qubitization does not exploit the commutation properties of the terms that form the Hamiltonian.

-We summarize the results on the bounds for both the number of time steps and the circuit (gate) complexity of a simulation with $N$ neutrinos, maximum time $T$ and error tolerance $\epsilon$ in Tab.~\ref{scaling_gates}.
+For a fixed evolution time $T$ and target error $\epsilon$, the second order Trotter-Suzuki scheme then scales better than a qubitization-based approach.
+This is not a special property of the neutrino system; it has been noted already in other applications (e.g., simulations of the Schwinger model~\cite{Shaw2020,Rajput21}) and is related to the fact that qubitization does not exploit the commutation properties of the terms that form the Hamiltonian.
+We summarize the results on the bounds for both the number of time steps and the circuit (gate) complexity of a simulation with $N$ neutrinos, maximum time $T$, and error tolerance $\epsilon$ in Table~\ref{scaling_gates}.